Skip to main content

 As regards payments in respect of fees for legally aided cases (e.g. payment of filing fee at the time of commencing a new case or payment of search fee at the time of inspection of case documents), the process of electronic payment through iCMS will be skipped.

-However, as regards payments related to suitors’ funds (e.g. bailiff deposits, witness expenses), such payments should be made by means of online credit card or PPSB through iCMS.
+However, as regards payments related to suitors’ funds (e.g. bailiff deposits, witness expenses), such payments should be made by means of online credit card, PPSB or deposit account (applicable to Organization Accounts with deposit accounts only) through iCMS.

 Part C - Settlement of Payment Advice